Jerome Schottenstein: Personal life

 Jerome Schottenstein married Geraldine Hurwitz, with whom he had four children: Jay, Ann Schottenstein Deshe (married to Ari Deshe), Susan Schottenstein Diamond (married to Jon Diamond) and Lori Schottenstein.
 His sons-in-law, Ari Deshe and Jon Diamond, are the founders of Safe Auto Insurance Company.
 His daughter founded the Lori Schottenstein Chabad Center of Columbus in New Albany, Ohio.

 Legacy

-In 1996, The Ohio State University built the Jerome Schottenstein Center for sports in Columbus.
+In 1996, Ohio State University built the Jerome Schottenstein Center for sports in Columbus.
 The center pays tribute to Schottenstein's many contributions to the city of Columbus.